 The building entrance includes all access and entry points into a facility.
-An accessible building entrance needs consider several elements to like designated approach, а passenger alighting and drop off points, pedestrian access and other allied services at entrance in diverse building typologies.
+An accessible building entrance needs to consider several elements like a designated approach, passenger alighting and drop off points, pedestrian access and other allied services at entrance in diverse building typologies.
 The main entrance of any building must ensure access for all including persons with disabilities, elderly and others with special needs without a need for special entry.